Enrollment Information - Kindergarten/New Students

 - Full-Day Kindergarten: As a district, Full-Day Kindergarten is offered to all students free-of-charge to parents.
 All students who turn five years of age by August 31 are eligible for the state-funded full-day program.
 The Snoqualmie Valley School District believes in the Full-Day Kindergarten model as a holistic approach that will set students up for success in school and their future endeavors.

-- Half-Day Kindergarten: In addition, Half-Day Kindergarten is available for families who prefer this option.
+- Half-Day Kindergarten: In addition, a morning Half-Day Kindergarten is available for families who prefer this option.
 Parents who are in a position to offer their child support at home and complement what their child experiences during the half day they attend kindergarten are best suited for this option.
-Half-day students will be placed in a full-day kindergarten classroom at their home school and go home midway through the day.
-Parents who opt to enroll their students in a half-day schedule versus the full-day program will undertake the responsibility of supplementing their child’s academic and social-emotional experiences in order to best prepare him/her for their transition to 1st grade.
+Half-day students will be placed in a full-day kindergarten classroom at their home school in the morning, and go home midway through the day.
+Parents who opt to enroll their students in the AM half-day program versus the full-day program will undertake the responsibility of supplementing their child’s academic and social-emotional experiences in order to best prepare him/her for their transition to 1st grade.
 Kindergarten teachers will work to meet each child’s individual needs during the time they are present at school, however, the afternoon instructional time and subject matter that half-day students miss will become the responsibility of the parent.
 Parents who choose the half-day program will need to transport their student home mid-day.

 If a student in the District wants to attend a school outside of their attendance boundary, a request for an in-district transfer must be submitted for consideration each year during the "Open Enrollment" period.
 Space must be available at the receiving school.
 For more information about transfer requests, contact the District Office.Immunization RequirementsWashington State Law RCW28A.210.080 requires school age children to receive specific immunizations in order to attend school.
 Proof of immunizations from a family physician or local health department is required.
 The parent/guardian needs to transfer this information to a Certificate of Immunization (CIS) form and sign the certificate to verify its accuracy.
 See the state Immunization Requirements.

 Consent for Exchange of Information